|Course Title||Access to Further Education (Level 2)|

 Guest speakers might be included in the delivery, information on University open days is given and visits encouraged.

-There will be a fee for the course depending on your individual circumstances.
-A high level of attendance and commitment is expected.
+There will be a fee for the course depending on your individual circumstances of £225.